UNESCO World Heritages of Korea

 UNESCO World Heritage refers to sites registered on the World Heritage List.
 In November 1972, UNESCO adopted the "Convention Concerning the Protection of the World Cultural and Natural Heritage" in the General Conference during its seventeenth session.
 Under the Convention, the World Heritage committee established a World Heritage List that includes cultural and natural heritages with outstanding value whose conservation is recognized to be in the interest of all humanity.

-As of January 2021, Korea has thirteen cultural heritage sites and one natural heritage site.
+As of September 2021, Korea has thirteen cultural heritage sites and two natural heritage site.
 Apart from this, UNESCO also has separate programs called Intangible Heritage of Humanity and Memory of the World.
 In Korea, there are twenty-one and sixteen of them respectively.

 The historical background of Korea's Cultural Heritage Sites is diverse, encompassing the history of Korea from ancient times (Dolmen sites) to the Joseon dynasty.
 The sites embody a wide variety of values from tidy and neat artistic spirit to scientific rationality as witnessed in the traditional architecture of royal palaces or temples.